SoftwareAG/sagdevops-templates/templates/sag-spm-boot-ssh/README.md

 ## Running as a standalone Composite Template

-Bootstrap SPM 10.2 on a remote bgcctbp11 Linux host into `/home/vmtest/sag102` installation directory listening on port 8292.
+Bootstrap SPM 10.2 into `/home/vmtest/sag102` installation directory listening on port 8292 on bgcctbp11 and bgcctbp12 Linux hosts.
 The remote SSH connection is authenticated with pre-configured `VMTEST` username/password credentials.

 ```bash
 sagcc exec templates composite apply sag-spm-boot-ssh nodes=bgcctbp11,bgcctbp12 \